 Want to know what your competitors are saying?
 What are their winning keywords?
 How are your advertising efforts performing?
 These questions, and others, can be answered with SEMrush.
 It’s an invaluable tool for organic SEO tips and keyword research.

 SEMrush is a comprehensive keyword research tool that also includes a “traffic cost” metric: this tells researchers how much a competing site’s Web traffic would cost on a PPC basis.
 That’s pretty useful for determining the effectiveness of their SEO.
 SEMrush is the tool that I personally recommend for all of my keyword research and more, so if you have any SEMrush questions, please post them in the comments below!

 Here’s a great video showing you what it looks like to perform keyword research inside SEMrush:

 Ahrefs has many similar tools to SEMrush and MOZ.
 However, Ahrefs is especially good at monitoring for updates in your niche.
 When one is found, they’ll send you an alert that helps you to adjust marketing campaigns as necessary.
-Reviewers also like Ahref’s brand management tools.
-These help you to know how well your brand is performing on other websites.
-One of the things I hear is that Ahrefs is superior at backlink analysis.
+One of the things I also often hear is that Ahrefs database and tool is superior at backlink analysis.

 Here is how Ahrefs describes how to do keyword research using their tool: